Meet a student adviser

 Meet Anita Lam, the Education and Social Work Student Centre Coordinator.

 We support the student journey all the way from prospective students.
 I help on the recruitment side of things, informing students about our programmes and the application process.
 If they decide to study with us we’re here to support them with the enrolment process ensuring they’re choosing the correct courses.
 Throughout their degree we check students’ progress toward graduation so they can then cross the stage and go out into the world.
 We also help support students who are interested in Postgraduate study and other options.

 If students have questions, they’re more than welcome to email us on firstname.lastname@example.org.
 We try to answer emails within 2-3 days.
 They’re also welcome to call.
 Phone calls usually go through to the contact centre which can help with general enquiries, then it might get transferred to us at the faculty.
 Otherwise people are always welcome to drop into the centre on campus during working hours.

 Tell us about your team

-We’re a team of 9 – four undergraduate advisers, four postgraduate and one PhD adviser.
+We’re a team of 12 – one student centre coordinator, four undergraduate advisers, four postgraduate advisers, one PhD adviser and one analyst.
 If students come in with queries, there’s a current student there who can give their perspective.